 Former Sgt.
-Maj. of the Army Leon L.Van Autreve said:
+Maj. of the Army Leon L. Van Autreve said:

-CIt is the noncommissioned officer to whom the Soldier first turns when he needs information, counsel, or other help.
+Relation of the Noncommissioned officer to whom the Soldier first turns when he needs information, counsel, or other help.
 Squad leaders, platoon sergeants, and first sergeants create the leadership environment in which today's Army concepts thrive or expire.
 The quality of the Noncommissioned Officer Corps determines in large measure the quality of the Army. ("NCO Leadership," n.d., para.
-21)9 ence includes leadership schools, multiple units, multiple deployments, and they have mentored Soldiers of different ranks.
-All of which needs to be passed on to young and inexperienced officers and cadets starting their U.S. Army career so they can better effectively lead their first unit.
+21)

 Senior NCOs bring both professional and life experience to the partnership.
 They are generally older, more mature, and have increased self-awareness.
 They also understand the difficulty of balancing family needs with the mandatory requirements of the Army (Eckhart, 2020).
-Their experi-
+Their experience includes leadership schools, multiple units, multiple deployments, and they have mentored Soldiers of different ranks.
+All of which needs to be passed on to young and inexperienced officers and cadets starting their U.S. Army career so they can better effectively lead their first unit.